Brizzy00/brizzy00.github.io/README.md

           I'm an SQA Engineer with hands-on experience in <strong>manual and regression testing</strong> for web applications.
 I've built a track record of measurably improving product stability — from owning full regression cycles to identifying 40+ defects (including XSS vulnerabilities) in a single freelance engagement.
         </p>
         <p>
-          Currently expanding into <strong>automation with Playwright and Python</strong>, with solid expertise in Qase, GitHub, and Postman across CI/CD-driven workflows.
+          Building automation frameworks with <strong>Playwright and Python</strong>, with solid expertise in Qase, GitHub, and Postman across CI/CD-driven workflows.
 I collaborate directly with developers, participate in release validation, and treat quality as a shared responsibility.
         </p>
         <p>
           Passionate about delivering reliable, scalable software in remote, fast-paced environments.
-I don't just find bugs — I help prevent them.
+I don't just find bugs, I help prevent them.
         </p>
       </div>